 When William Gridley arrives from the US in London, he rents part of Carly Hardwicke's house from her and promptly begins to fall in love.
-Gridley doesn't know that many people think she killed her husband but his boss, the American ambassador, knows and doesn't take this "lapse of judgement" lightly.
-Since Carly is also American, Gridley saves his job by introducing her to the ambassador, who is promptly smitten and promises to help her.
+Gridley doesn't know that many people think she killed her husband but his boss, on the American embassy staff, knows and doesn't take this "lapse of judgment" lightly.
+Since Carly is also American, Gridley saves his job by introducing her to his boss, who is promptly smitten and promises to help her.
 So when a Scotland Yard detective arrives, wanting to get to the truth one way or another, they say they'll help him.
 And then the comedic complications really begin.Written by